CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 The following workflow summarizes the steps required to start a project at CCN.
 More details regarding every topic can be found within the MRI page (see left-hand sidebar).

-Actions within the same sections below can be completed concurrently.
+Actions within the same card (section with blue heading) below can be completed concurrently.
 Each section needs to be completed before the next section can begin.

 .. card::
   :class-card: sd-rounded-1